menu

 Overview

 Limaville is a tiny town located in the state of Ohio.
 With a population of 151 people and just one neighborhood, Limaville is the 800th largest community in Ohio.
-Limaville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Limaville was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce